So you just bought a house and planning to move in? Oh, wow, congratulations!! I am so happy to hear that!

 If cleaning the whole house is something scary for you, you can hire a service to do this, especially if you have no time.

-Get used to the electricity and water of your house
+Learn about the electricity and water system of your new house

 Pack your Current Things to Move